udattam/Conversations/README.md

 ## Usage

 Open multiple tabs in your browser and navigate to `localhost:4000`.
 Enter your desired username (by default, the username is `anonymous`).
 Send messages to other users in the chatroom.
 You can also see the typing indicator when other users are typing.
+Alternatively, visit [this](https://github-conversations.herokuapp.com/) website to try it out!

 ## Images